lsretailomni/lsmag-two/README.txt

 - It might be useful to use the automatic conversion tools at https://github.com/magento/code-migration to convert an old Magento1 installation with our modules and base the new code on the converted file.
 As there are a lot of changes in Magento2, you can probably only re-use the general logic from the old module, not any actual code

+- If you are working on the InstalLData class of a module and want to re-run the install method, drop the appropriate line from the setup_module table and run bin/magento setup:upgrade.

 Older notes:
 - Development inside app/code?
 See http://devdocs.magento.com/guides/v2.0/extension-dev-guide/build/module-file-structure.html